Gfatouras/Movie-Database-Analysis/README.md

 # Analysis and Results
 ## Profit vs. Release Date

 We calculated the ROI for movies by comparing their net profit and their release date.
-The analysis provides detailed insights into the ROI by release date.

 ![image](https://github.com/Gfatouras/Phase2/assets/165408353/93f5ccb5-ef9b-42f5-ab0b-ce85d70d1db6)